OldboyJ/eventech/README.md

 # eventech

-## A static HTML/CSS site for tech confernences.
+## A static HTML/CSS site for tech conferences.